amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 Awesome, your Dockerfile built successfully, but our developer didn't optimize the Dockefile for the microservices effort later.
 Since you'll be breaking apart the monolith codebase into microservices, you will be editing the source code (i.e. monolith.py) often and rebuilding this image a few times.
 Looking at your existing Dockerfile, what is one thing you can do to improve build times?

+Edit your Dockerfile with what you think will improve build times and compare it with the hint below.

 <details>
 <summary>HINT</summary>
 Remember that Docker tries to be efficient by caching layers that have not changed.
 Once change is introduced, Docker will rebuild that layer and all layers after it.

 Edit monolith.py by adding an arbitrary comment somewhere in the file.
 If you're not familiar with Python, [comments](https://docs.python.org/2/tutorial/introduction.html) start with the hash character, '#' and are essentially ignored when the code is interpreted.

-For example, here a comment ('# Author: Mr Bean') was added before importing the time module:
+For example, here a comment (`# Author: Mr Bean`) was added before importing the time module:
 <pre>
 # Author: Mr Bean